Crashr-io/contracts/doc/template.typ

   Security is a critical aspect of any decentralized marketplace, and the Crashr protocol upholds the rigorous security standards set by the #jpg_store v3 contract.
 This commitment ensures the safeguarding of assets and the precise execution of transactions.

   With the adaptation of the contract to facilitate multi-asset trades, additional security measures have been implemented.
 These modifications are currently undergoing thorough audits by security experts to verify that the protocol's integrity and security remain uncompromised.
-As of the writing of this paper, the contract is still being audited by #sundae_labs.
+The Crashr marketplace contract will be audited by #sundae_labs.
 ]

 #let wp_crashr_transactions = [